 In summary, how you start your diet will determine how successful you are at making your diet a lifestyle.

 The changes you make in your diet should be long-term solutions and not quick fixes.
 For example, adopting goals such as calorie counting is not sustainable long term, and as soon as the calorie counting stops, the body fat returns.
-Instead, selecting goals such as eating three meals a day, limiting processed foods and sugars, following the recommended serving sizes, eating healthier foods, and chewing food longer are more sustainable and leads to long-term, lasting, and tangible results.
+Instead, selecting goals such as eating three meals a day, limiting processed foods and sugars, following the recommended serving sizes, eating healthier foods, and chewing food longer are more sustainable and lead to long-term, lasting, and tangible results.